Email & SMS marketing so good, it’s boring

 2. Implement the sender’s warm-up process

 This practice is most needed when you’re switching your email service provider.
-Every time you switch ESP, it makes an impact on your sender reputation score so you need to warm up your new domain to reduce the risk of being marked as spam.
+Every time you switch ESP, it impacts your sender reputation score, so you need to warm up your new domain to reduce the risk of being marked as spam.

 Here’s how it improves your sender reputation when compared to sending emails to all your subscribers without a warm-up: